opentx/opentx-taranis-manual/first-steps.md

 The description is long, but in practice if we now do it again to control CH2 with the elevator stick it will only take a couple of seconds to select CH2, press ENTER LONG, scroll to Source, press ENTER, move the Elevator stick, and press EXIT twice.

 Setting up the mixer for a vast number of basic models is as simple as that.

-In addition to the 4 basic channels, if you have a model with flaps that have their own servo and that you want to control with switch SB you'll just find a free channel to connect your servo to (let's say CH6), you'll scroll to CH6 on the mixer screen, insert a mixer line, flip the SB switch when in edit mode on the source field, and EXIT twice.
+In addition to the 4 basic channels, let's say that you want to configure a model with flaps.
+Assuming the flaps are on their own servo and you want to control it with switch SB, just find a free channel to connect your servo to (let's say CH6).

+Scroll to CH6 on the mixer screen, insert a mixer line, flip the SB switch when in edit mode on the source field, and EXIT twice.

 If you want to adjust the up/mid/full positions, a good idea would be to set up a 3-point custom curve.